rusty-engineer/GSF-copilot-workshop/workshop-modules/02 Developing basic Word Search game logic.md

   - Refine the generated code to align with specified game logic requirements.
   - If you haven't already, run the game and see what it looks like.

-## Utilizing Prompt Engineering for Effective AI Code Suggestions
+## Utilising Prompt Engineering for Effective AI Code Suggestions

 Let's delve into prompt engineering a bit more.
 After all, that is the primary language that Copilot speaks.
 To effectively use prompt engineering with GitHub Copilot for coding tasks, follow these guidelines: